frcavalcanti/.lazyPaste/README.md

  - Text is stored even after you shut down your PC as long as you're logged in a Google Account when saving and opening Chrome
  - To remove stored text, clear the desired field and when it is empty, click SAVE
  - You can temporarily resize fields 1 through 5 to look at what is stored for long texts

-### Known issues

-If you have 125% scaling on your Windows display settings, a white bar might appear on the right and bottom sides of the pop-up.
-It is not a CSS problem.
-In case it is annoying you, you can set your monitor's scaling to 100% (right click on your desktop and go to display settings) and it will disappear.

 ## 🤝 Created by